shkr/rohtas/_drafts/2018-03-02-hackers-claims-data.md

 >
 > — https://www.law.cornell.edu/uscode/text/42/1395ww

-In July 2013 Medi-Cal adopted a diagnosis-related groups (DRG) Groups (DRG)	reimbursement methodology for inpatient general acute care hospitals that do not participate in certified public expenditure reimbursement.
-DRG is a reimbursement methodology that uses information on the claim form (including revenue codes, diagnosis and procedure codes, patient’s age, discharge status and complications) to classify the hospital stay into a group.
+Cost data: Diagnosis-related groups (DRG) Groups (DRG) reimbursement methodology used at inpatient general acute care hospitals uses information on the claim form (including revenue codes, diagnosis and procedure codes, patient’s age, discharge status and complications) to classify the hospital stay into a group.
 DRG payment is determined by multiplying a specific DRG relative weight of the individual group code by a DRG hospital’s specific DRG base price, with application of adjustors and add-on payments as applicable.
-If a Treatment Authorization Request (TAR) has been approved by the Department of Health Care Services (DHCS), DRG payment is for each admit through discharge claim.
-Refer to the Diagnosis-Related Groups (DRG):  Inpatient Services section in this provider manual for additional information.
 Before this they used revenue codes.
 These DRG codes are calculated based on patient's health status at the time of admission.
 APR-DRG coding system has a severity level defined for each of its DRG codes, it requires very detailed information about the healthcare profile of the patient in order to be assigned.
+Refer to cost files.

+Patient Generated Data: Fitbit etc

+HCAHPS data:

-CMS Medicare Advantage uses HCC Coding in its payment system to assign a risk score to each of its patient based on the patients medical history using diagnosis codes and other information about the patients.
+Clinical Data: CMS Medicare Advantage uses HCC Coding in its payment system to create a risk score for patients based on their past medical history represented using ICD diagnosis codes and other information such as age about the patients.
 There are quality systems defined based on ICD codes.
-These are rules that are used in clnicial decision support systems.
+Clinicial decision support rules use these coding systems for stratitification of patient populations by care management entities such as large hospital systems and payers.
+For example, Framingham Risk Score is a gender specific used to estimate the 10-year cardiovascular risk of an individual using age, gender, tobacco smoker indicator, Systolic blood pressure along with HDL and total cholesterol levels.
+The thresholds on scores have been found to underestimate or overestimate risk in some population types.
+For example Framingham Risk Score can overestimate or underestimate risk for hispanic and native american population in US as described in this work, <u>Improving Global Vascular Risk Prediction With Behavioral and Anthropometric Factors: The Multiethnic NOMAS (Northern Manhattan Cohort Study) Ralph L.Sacco MD, MS et. al (2006).</u>

-In clinical trials, patient health status has to be assessed with finer details.
+Pharma & Genomics data - In clinical trials, patient health status has to be assessed with finer details.
 Genomics data about a patient have seen to correlate with trails outcomes.
 This level of data is tedious to extract because these are often handwritten clinical notes, chart information, and file uploads of genomic text files.

-You can write to me at hackersguidetohealthcaredata@gmail.com if you have ideas or data for new sections I should add in this summary.
-Surely, put your feedback and criticism in the comments section below.
+You can write to me at hackersguidetohealthcaredata@gmail.com.
+If you have ideas or data for new sections I should have been present here, please write to me.
+Surely, put your feedback in the comments section below.